bryntum/chronograph/src/guides/AdvancedFeatures.md

 markTwain.$.lastName
 ```

-The [[Identifier.context]] config of all field identifiers is set to the entity instance itself.
+The [[Identifier.context|context]] config of all field identifiers is set to the entity instance itself.

-Field properties also creates auto-generated get/set accessors, which are tied to the [[Replica.read]]/[[Replica.write]] methods of the graph.
+Field properties also creates auto-generated get/set accessors, which are tied to the [[Replica.read|read]]/[[Replica.write|write]] methods of the replica.

 For the outside world, entities behave very similar to regular TypeScript classes, however, important consideration to keep in mind, is, again, purity.
 Even that field calculation function has class instance as its `this` value, it should only refer the immutable data from it.
 The `this.$` property is immutable, so it can be accessed safely.
 Calculation function should not modify any external state, or perform other effects.

 Takeaways:

-- Modeling complex data domains is easier, when data graph is represented as the set of "entities" with "fields", which are mapped to plain TypeScript classes
+- Modeling complex data domains is easier, when data graph is represented as the set of [[Entity|entities]] with [[Field|fields]], which are mapped to plain TypeScript classes
-- Fields of entities are regular TypeScript class properties with `@field()` decorator.
-They creates corresponding identifiers in the new type of the data scope, called "replica".
-One can assign a calculation function for the field using the `@calculate(fieldName)` decorator for class method
+- Fields of entities are regular TypeScript class properties with [["replica/Entity".field|field]] decorator.
+They creates corresponding identifiers in the new type of the data scope, called [[Replica|replica]].
+One can assign a calculation function for the field using the [[calculate]] decorator for class method.

 Data branching.
 --------------

-We can finally introduce a most interesting feature of ChronoGraph - data branching.
+We can finally approach the most interesting feature of ChronoGraph - data branching.

 You can derive a new ChronoGraph data scope from the existing one.
 The data in these 2 scopes will be identical at the beginning, but will diverge, as user performs writes.